bhisaac/5eFP/5eFP-SRD.md

     - Defender: You get extra defenses, act first before initiative is rolled, and impose the new taunt condition on adversaries, requiring them to include the Defender as a target as long as they are taunted.
     - Damage: Once per turn, whenever you complete an action that targets a creature, you can deal 1 damage to a creature within 1 square of the target.
     - Healer: Once per turn, whenever you complete an action that targets a creature, you can choose a creature within 1 square of the target.
 The chosen creature discards up to 1 wound and can make an additional ability check to resist an ongoing negative effect.
+- Warlock changes
+    - Changed class features, rephrasing them into neutral versions.
+The warlock is typically cast in a dark, occult frame.
+5eFP departs from this and recreates the warlock as a neutral class that is neither inherently good nor evil.
+        - The Fiendish Vigor --> Eldritch Vigor
+        - Agonizing Blast --> Performance Blast
+        - Book of Shadows --> Tome of Secrets
+        - Occult --> Arcane
+        - The Fiend --> The Primordial
+- Monk changes
+    - Ki functions similarly to the warlock pact magic feature.
+Ki abilities are being augmented to be more worth activating and last longer.
+    - Patient Defense is more like a fighting stance, and has an encounter duration.
+    - Step of the Wind is similarly stance-like and has an encounter duration.
+    - Archetypes
+        - Added a 5eFP version of Way of the Elements
+        - Added a 5eFP version of Way of Tranquility
 - More TBA

 # Appendix FP-A: Running the Focus Practice